inconshreveable/ngrok/docs/SELFHOSTING.md

 #### I don't want to pay for an SSL certificate, can I use a self-signed one?
 Yes, it's possible to use a self-signed certificate, but you'll need to recompile ngrok with your signing CA.
+If you do choose to use a self-signed cert, please note that you must either remove the configuration value for trust_host_root_certs or set it to false:

+    trust_host_root_certs: false